tomtung/latex2unicode/README.md

 LaTeX2Unicode is inspired by two similar projects, [latex-to-unicode by ypsu] \(written in Python\) and [latex-to-unicode by vikhyat] \(written in Ruby\).

-LaTeX2Unicode is built on [parboiled], an elegant [PEG] parsing framework.
+LaTeX2Unicode is built on [fastparse], an fast and elegant [PEG] parsing framework.

 # Licence